+Disability scholars recognize the complexity of identifying ableist speech, emphasizing that harm may stem from unconscious and implicit biases embedded within language \cite{milton_disability_2020}.
+For example, phrases once considered acceptable are deemed ableist (e.g., ``it fell on deaf ears''), while terminology that was previously ableist may be reclaimed, such as the shift from person-first to identity-first language \cite{dunn_person-first_2015, sharif_should_2022}.
+Adding to this challenge, ableism is inherently subjective---what one perceives as highly ableist may be viewed as less harmful by another---and our study found variance in how disabled participants rated ableism.
+Researchers highlight the importance of embracing this diversity to capture nuanced lived experiences within AI models \cite{wang-2023-all, plank_problem_2022, prabhakaran_grasp_2024, chen_why_2023, parrish-etal-2024-diversity}, presenting a critical challenge towards benchmarking ableist speech: \textit{how can we create representative datasets that capture the majority perspective on ableism, while also accounting for and honoring the unique experiences of minoritized disabled individuals?}

-\bheading{Ableism and Intersecting Identities} PwD made connections between racism, sexism, and queer-phobia to explain the nuances of ableism, corroborating prior work on intersectional activism and advocacy \cite{brochin_assembled_2018, perez_brower_intersectional_2024, schlesinger_intersectional_2017}.
-As Whittaker et al. \cite{whittaker2019disability} note, \textit{``examination of AI bias cannot simply `add' disability as one more stand-alone axis of analysis, but must pay critical attention to interlocking structures of marginalization.''} In fact, 80\% of all people with disabilities live in low-income settings \cite{who2005disability}, and experience inadequate medical care, rehabilitation, and assistive infrastructure.
-These structural differences directly influence policy, media, and overall language and perceptions around disability.
-For example, in a study with disability rights advocates in India, Kaur et al. \cite{kaur_challenges_2024} highlighted how ableism intersected with existing structural embeddings of class and gender, producing oppressive conditions.
-In another survey with citizens of Eastern Uganda, Bachani et al. \cite{bachani_new_2014} made ties between poverty, policy, and disability.
-In these settings, ableism amplifies and exacerbates existing forms of prejudice, (e.g., ``you should go to that baba!'' [often revered religious gurus in India] \cite{kaur_challenges_2024}).
-This raises an important question: \textit{how do we account for, and encapsulate these intersecting forms of marginalization in a benchmarking dataset while ensuring it remains generalizable?}
+\bheading{Ableism and Intersectionality} Participants in our study often drew parallels between racism, sexism, and queer-phobia to explain the nuances of ableism, mirroring findings from prior work on intersectional activism and advocacy \cite{brochin_assembled_2018, perez_brower_intersectional_2024, schlesinger_intersectional_2017}.
+As \citet{whittaker2019disability} aptly observe, \textit{``examination of AI bias cannot simply `add' disability as one more stand-alone axis of analysis, but must pay critical attention to interlocking structures of marginalization.''} This intersectionality is particularly pronounced in low-income settings, where 80\% of all people with disabilities live~\cite{who2005disability}.
+In these contexts, inadequate access to medical care, rehabilitation, and assistive infrastructure amplifies existing structural barriers.
+These barriers, in turn, shape policies, media narratives, and societal perceptions of disability \cite{pal_marginality_2013, mondal_disabledonindiantwitter_2022}.
+For example, \citet{kaur_challenges_2024} highlighted how ableism intersected with existing structural embeddings of class and gender, producing oppressive conditions for disabled people in India.
+Similarly, \citet{bachani_new_2014} examined the interplay of poverty, policy, and disability in Eastern Uganda, demonstrating how structural inequities intensify ableist predispositions.
+In such settings, ableism deepens and exacerbates existing forms of prejudice, raising a critical question: \textit{how can we account for and encapsulate these intersecting forms of marginalization in a benchmarking dataset?}